Psertded/EasyRGB/README.md

 >
 > [Press ME to download the setup](https://easyx.cn/download/EasyX_20220901.exe)

+This project is very simple, isn't it?
+In the future, I will try to implement the function of drawing graphics directly in it (or implement some functions of the original EasyX).<br>
-This program can convert a normal bitmap into a bitmap where each RGB pixel is visible
+This program can convert a normal bitmap into a bitmap where each RGB pixel is visible.

 ## Warnings

->- Please use Release to compile, otherwise the window may not be found
+>- Please use Release to compile, otherwise the window may not be found.

 ## Renderings